richmedina/vot-dev/README.md

 calculateVOT("S01_map-task.wav", "S01_map-task.TextGrid", outputDirectory="vot-predictions")
 ```

-Both of these executions, provide the name "vot-predictions" for the name of the output directory, as opposed to using the default "output" name.
-Note that you need to include a parameter for `stops`, even if it's an empty list, to avoid writing the parameter names; otherwise use the argument name to specify which parameters you would like to pass.
+Both of these executions provide the name "vot-predictions" for the name of the output directory, as opposed to using the default "output" name.
+Note that you need to include a parameter for `stops`, even if it's an empty list, to avoid writing the parameter names; otherwise use the argument name to specify the specific parameter.

 ## Citing VOT-CP